Nim Metaprogramming - Macro Tutorial

 Templates

 We can see templates as procedures that modify code through a copy-paste mechanism.
-Pieces of code are given to (and outputted by) the template with a special type : untyped
+Pieces of code are given to (and outputted by) the template with a special type : untyped.

-For those familiar with preprocessing in the C family of languages (C, C++, C#), it does the same than the #define
+For those familiar with preprocessing in the C family of languages (C, C++, C#), it does the same than the #define or #if, #endif macros and much more.

 ## Example from std/manual